-Trawler and motor yacht owners love the sound of their diesels; like music to our ears.
+Trawler and motor yacht owners love the sound of their diesels.
+It is like music to our ears.
 The diesel power plants are the heart of any vessel.
-But problems can occur with diesel fuel stored in your trawler’s fuel tanks, affecting those diesels?
+But problems can occur with diesel fuel stored in your used trawler’s fuel tanks, affecting those diesels.

 It is important to know what diesel fuel is to begin with.
 Diesel fuel is refined from crude oil.
 In oil refineries, crude oil is heated, and various hydrocarbon molecules are extracted to create the fuel.
 Diesel is much heavier than gasoline and evaporates much more slowly.
 It’s often referred to as “fuel oil” because of its consistency.
 Often forgotten, diesel is an organic matter.